Globally Harmonized System of Classification and Labelling of Chemicals: Safety data sheet

-The primary difference between the GHS and the international industry recommendations is that sections 2 and 3 have been reversed in order.
-The GHS SDS headings, sequence and content are similar to the ISO, European Union and ANSI MSDS/SDS requirements.
-The SDS should provide a clear description of the data used to identify the hazards.
+The primary difference between the GHS and previous international industry recommendations is that sections 2 and 3 have been reversed in order.
+The GHS SDS headings, sequence, and content are similar to the ISO, European Union and ANSI MSDS/SDS requirements.
 A table comparing the content and format of a MSDS/SDS versus the GHS SDS is provided in Appendix A of the U.S. Occupational Safety and Health Administration (OSHA) GHS guidance.

 Training

-Current training procedures for Hazard Communication in the United States are more detailed than the GHS training recommendations.
-Educating employees on the updated chemical and product classifications and related pictograms, signal words, hazard statements and precautionary measures at the level of detail by the national authority represents the greatest training challenge.
-Training will be a key component of the overall GHS approach and should incorporate information as it is introduced into the workplace.
-Employees and emergency responders will need to be trained on all new program elements, from hazard statements to pictograms.
-Bear in mind, if the importation of products using only GHS labeling is permitted prior to its adoption in the United States and Canada, employers may need to begin employee training earlier than expected.
+Current training procedures for hazard communication in the United States are more detailed than the GHS training recommendations.
+Training is a key component of the overall GHS approach.
+Employees and emergency responders must be trained on all program elements, though there has been confusion among these groups of workers in the implementation process regarding which training elements have changed and are required to maintain regulatory compliance.

 Implementation

-The United Nations goal was broad international adoption, and as of 2017, GHS has been adopted to varying degrees in nearly all major countries.
+The United Nations goal was for broad international adoption of the system, and as of 2017, the GHS had been adopted to varying degrees in many major countries.
+Smaller economies continue to develop regulations to implement the GHS throughout the 2020s.